Keys to Developing Zoning and Land Use Rules Fair to Composting

 Planning for Healthy Foods, Healthy Soils

 Urban agriculture policies, general plans, and strategic initiatives surrounding waste diversion, food systems and sustainability can all help shape the vision for healthy food and healthy soils.
-While planning and visioning is important, the regulatory structure and incentives must also be followed through and implemented.
+While planning and visioning is important, the regulatory structure and incentives must be implemented.
 Successful programs will recognize and establish partnerships with industry, agriculture, community groups and feedstock generators.
 Education and outreach programs are essential to garner community participation; their value cannot be underestimated.
 Policies and programs should be thoughtfully coordinated to affect culture change.

 Consideration should be given to allow creative enterprise and repurposing.
 Entrepreneurs are transforming wasted food into value-added products, such as San Diego-based Misadventure Vodka, which converts old, inedible baked goods into a hedonistic treat for adults.
 Manures can be redistributed to other farms or composted onsite.
 Community gardens and urban farms should be allowed to collect compost feedstocks (i.e., compost ingredients) and can serve as outlets for the smallest generators, including juice bars and coffee shops.